Bhatia-Davis formula in the quantum speed limit: Few-level systems

 for $x+y\geq |\vec{r}|^2-1/3$ and

 for $x+y\leq |\vec{r}|^2-1/3$.
-The regime of the states given in the above theorem is illustrated in the case $|\vec{r}|^2=1$ and $\Theta=\pi/3$ (red area in Fig.~\ref{fig:3level_border}(a)).
-For the states not in this regime (in gray area), there exist states for which the Bhatia-Davis formula fails to be a valid lower bound.
-An interesting fact is that $\tau_{\mathrm{BD}}$ is a valid lower bound for most edges, for example, $x=0$ and $y\neq 0$, i.e., non-diagonal states with $\rho_{12}=0$; $x+y=|\vec{r}|^2$, which means $r_2=r_7=0$, i.e., states with all diagonal entries $1/3$.
-The borderline between the red and gray regimes reads
+The regime of the states given in the above theorem is illustrated in the case of $|\vec{r}|^2=1$ and $\Theta=\pi/3$ [red (dark gray) area in Fig.~\ref{fig:3level_border}(a)].
+For the states not in this regime (in the gray area), there exist states for which the Bhatia-Davis formula fails to be a valid lower bound.
+An interesting fact is that $\tau_{\mathrm{BD}}$ is a valid lower bound for most edges, for example, (1) $x=0$ and $y\neq 0$, i.e., nondiagonal states with $\rho_{12}=0$; (2) $x+y=|\vec{r}|^2$, which means $r_2=r_7=0$, i.e., states with all diagonal entries $1/3$.
+The borderline between the red (dark gray) and gray regimes reads

 As shown in Fig.~\ref{fig:3level_border}(b), the area of violation regime (inside the line) grows with the increase of $|\vec{r}|^2$ or the decrease of $\Theta$, indicating that $\tau_{\mathrm{BD}}$ is a valid lower bound for most mixed states, especially when $\Theta$ is large.
 As a matter of fact, apart from the case $|\vec{r}|^2=1, \Theta=\pi/3$, this regime is very insignificant for other examples given in Fig.~\ref{fig:S_3level}.
 Hence, in equally spaced three-level systems, $\tau_{\mathrm{BD}}$ is indeed a valid lower bound for most states, especially mixed states with large target angles.